 As mentioned above, websites may be slow loading due to a number of factors.
 These can include, cheap and poor quality hosting services, the design and structure of the site and also unoptimised media files such as images, videos and music with large file sizes.
 Whether you are running a commercial website or a personal one, you must make sure that the website loads quickly.
 Page loading speed should be one of your top priorities.

 Test the Page loading speed of your website with the free PageSpeed Insights tool by Google

 Mobile Friendly Design

-Mobile friendly design is a ranking factor introduced by Google in 2015.
-This means that mobile optimisation has become a major factor in boosting a website’s ranking.
+Google introduced Mobile friendly design as a ranking factor in 2015.
+Therefore, mobile optimisation has become a major factor in boosting a website’s ranking.
 Every year the number of people accessing the internet from their mobile devices and tablets is increasing.
 But there are a considerable number of websites that are still not designed to be mobile responsive, or in other words able to work well with different screen sizes, as well as having slow loading speed.
 Consequently, the site’s ranking is affected.
 Mobile optimisation is vital for websites because it takes into account the site design, its overall structure, page loading speed, and most importantly makes sure that the website is not driving its mobile audience away due to poor performance.

 Check your website with the free Mobile-Friendly Test by Google.

 Another very useful free tool which allows you to check how your responsive design website would look in different devices is the Website Planet Responsive Checker

 Search engines use metadata to understand what a website is about.
 This presents many opportunities to use your keywords.
 Metadata includes:

 - Headings and subheadings tags (H1 – H5)